D-E-F-E-A-T/bind_and_this/README.md

 ## This

 This keyword denotes an object that is not defined by lexical scope.
 It can be explicitly set to an argument object or implied.
-It is determined at call time, by the call-site semantics.
-If it is not explicitly set, potentially by bind, then it is determined by the following rules.
+It is determined at call time, by the call-site semantics, with some exceptions

--
--
--
--
+### Call-site rules

+`this` is determined by the following rules, not allowing for the exceptions.

+1. Using the “new” keyword (also known as constructor hijacking) will make “this” use the newly created object as its value.
+2. myObject.someFunc(), will use myObject as the `this` object
+3.
+- someFunc.call(this, arg1, arg2,...) invokes the function with explicit this and arguments given as a list
+- someFunc.apply(this, [arg1, arg2,...]) invokes the function with explicit this and arguments given as an array.
+4. If none of the above is true, then the `this` keyword is set to the global object.

-Note this is not like lexical scoping.
+Note this is not similar to lexical scoping.

+There are two exceptions as below:

+### Exception 1: 'use strict'

+### Exception 2: Arrow Functions

 ## Bind